mtumilowicz/helm-workshop/README.md

 ## chart museum
 * chart museum ~ docker repository for charts
+* Chart Repositories
+    * is an HTTP server that houses one or more packaged charts
+    * helm can be used to manage local chart directories, when it comes to sharing charts, the preferred mechanism is a chart repository

 ## template
 * A named template (sometimes called a partial or a subtemplate) is simply a template defined inside of a file, and given a name